mcrovella/sparse-learning/doc/experiments.md

 $$ L_1 = \sum_x \sum_i I_i (x_i - x'_i)^2 $$

 Quoting from the paper:

 >The input vectors $x$ are synthetic data intended to simulate the properties we believe the true underlying features of our task have.
 We consider each dimension $x_i$ to be a "feature" Each one has an associated sparsity $S_i$ and importance $I_i$.
 We let $x_i = 0$ with probability $S_i$, but it is otherwise uniformly distributed between $[0, 1]$.
 >In practice, we focus on the case where all features have the same sparsity.

 The model has $n$ features and $m$ internal dimensions ($W \in \mathbb{R}^{m\times n})$

 ## Behavior of the Model

+The [paper](https://transformer-circuits.pub/2022/toy_model/index.html) illustrates a number of phenomena that emerge from this model:

 1. When features are very dense, the model only represents the $m$ most important features.
 It does so by constructing $W$ having its first $m$ columns orthogonal.
 This allows perfect reconstruction of the top $m$ features, but nothing else.
 1. As features grow sparser, the model starts to represent more features, putting features into superposition.